-Approximately 65% of Lifelong's labor force is subject to a collective bargaining agreement (CBA) through March 31, 2020.
+Approximately 65% of Lifelong's labor force is subject to a collective bargaining agreement (CBA) through March 31, 2025.
 These employees are members of the Service Employees International Union, Healthcare 1199NW (SEIU).
 Lifelong and SEIU began active discussions in September 2020 to reach a new agreement.
-The negotiations have not concluded due to various factors including, but not limited to, the impact of the COVID-19 pandemic, employment market dynamics and inflation.
-Accordingly, Lifelong and SEIU are operating under the terms of the expired contract until a new CBA can be finalized.
+The negotiations concluded in May 2022.
+The new agreement is effective retroactively to April 1, 2020.